 CEO, Chief Financial Officer – Acting Chief Executive Officer (CEO)

 Mr Carrim completed his BCom Honours degree in Accounting Sciences in 2009.
 He began his career at the same university as an academic article trainee lecturer and completed his article traineeship with KPMG and was admitted as a member of the South African Institute of Chartered Accountants (SAICA) in 2013.
 He also holds a Master’s degree in Taxation from U.P.

 After completing his articles, Waseem joined KPMG’s department of Professional Practice, where he served as a specialist in public sector accounting and assurance matters, and served on committees and initiatives related to the public sector.
 He also served on committees relating to social integration, as well as driving transformation initiatives in the Chartered Accounting profession.
 He held a portfolio of audit clients, which he managed within the public sector space, one of which was the NYDA.
 He led the turnaround of the finance and supply chain management divisions that culminated in two clean audits and a fundamental reduction in irregular, fruitless

 In 2016, Mr Carrim was named one of the Top 35 under-35 Chartered Accountants by the SAICA.

 He is currently the acting CEO of the Agency.

-Dr Neo Lekgotla laga Ramoupi, Senior Researcher: Monitoring & Evaluation Directorate Company: Council on Higher Education South Africa
+Dr Neo Lekgotla laga Ramoupi, Senior Lecturer at Wits School of Education South Africa

 Dr Neo Lekgotla laga Ramoupi, PhD. is a South African, American Council of Learned Society–African Humanities Programme Post-Doctoral Fellow: 2016–2017 and Senior Researcher in the Directorate of Monitoring, Evaluation & Advice at the Council on Higher Education in South Africa (CHE).